 Callihan has been a driving force at the top of the Cowgirl volleyball program in each of his four seasons as head coach.
 The 2018 season was the second consecutive year for Callihan at Wyoming that ended in postseason play.
-It accepted a bid to compete in the National Invitatational Volleyball Championship (NIVC) where it fell to TCU in the opening round.
+It accepted a bid to compete in the National Invitatational Volleyball Championship (NIVC) where it fell to Utah Valley in the opening round.
 The team also finished it’s fifth-consecutive season with an RPI within the top-100.

 Associate Head Coach